CodeAsherPlayz/Full-Login-Page/CONTRIBUTING.md

 ## Rule-Breaking

 1. If you have found someone breaking the community or contributing guidelines, please fill free to email business.asherplayz@gmail.com.
-Rule-breakers will risk having their contributor permissions removed or beiing banned from the project.
+Rule-breakers will risk having their contributor permissions removed or being banned from the project.

 ### Happy Coding!